-Please submit, with the manuscript, the names, addresses and e-mail addresses of three potential referees.
+Please submit the names and institutional e-mail addresses of several potential referees.
+For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.
 Article structure

 Divide your article into clearly defined sections.
 Each subsection is given a brief heading.
 Each heading should appear on its own separate line.
 Subsections should be used as much as possible when cross-referencing text: refer to the subsection by heading as opposed to simply 'the text'.